osutaiko/TaikoLang/README.md

 `Hello, World!`

 #### In Brainf*ck
-The TaikoLang code is equivalent to the following Brainfuck script:
+The TaikoLang code is equivalent to the following Brainf*ck script:
 ```
 ++++++++++
 [>+++++++>++++++++++>+++>+<<<<-]